Greg Aragon is a freelance writer from Los Angeles, who writes about construction around the Golden State.

 Scott Judy is Deputy Editor for Regions, and editor of ENR Southeast, one of Engineering News-Record's 10 Regional publications.
 His roughly 27 years as a construction journalist began with an 11-year stint covering Midwest construction projects.
 In 2000, Judy helped launch the publication now known as ENR Southeast.
 He often delves into controversial aspects of the construction industry such as bankruptcies and fatal accidents, and wishes he would never have to cover another accident but suspects that he might.

 Deputy Editor Richard Korman, who has edited ENR's Risk Review newsletter since 2012, helps run ENR's business coverage, selects ENR's commentary and op-ed viewpoint submissions and oversees editorial content on ENR.com.
-He is currently on a part-time fellowship with the McGraw Center for Business Journalism at the Craig Newmark Graduate School of Journalism at CUNY.
+He recently completed a fellowship on drone safety with the McGraw Center for Business Journalism at the Craig Newmark Graduate School of Journalism at CUNY.
 In 2015 he won the Timothy White Award from American Business Media for investigations of individual surety fraud and workplace bullying.
 A member of Investigative Reporters and Editors, Richard's freelance writing has appeared in the Seattle Times, the New York Times, Business Week and the websites of The Atlantic and Salon.com.
 He admires construction projects that finish on time and budget, pay before the earth completes its annual orbit of the sun and record zero fatalities or serious injuries.

 Tim Newcomb is a newspaper and magazine journalist based in Western Washington, covering design and construction in buildings and transportation around the Northwest.